Jalopy-Tech/HP-Omen-15-macOS/README.md

 Now that you have a working macOS installation (booted from the USB stick), you can install ***Clover\*** into your internal drive that you wish to boot from.

 If your machine boots directly into Windows, you are probably using the Window's boot manager.
-Microsoft doesn't allow non-Microsoft systems to be booted from it, so you will need to use Clover or a third party boot manager such as ***grub2\*** to boot both macOS and any other system(s) such a Windows or Linux.
+Microsoft doesn't allow non-Microsoft systems to be booted from it, so you will need to use Clover or a third party boot manager such as **grub*** to boot both macOS and any other system(s) such a Windows or Linux.

 If your internal drive doesn't use a GPT partition table, it needs to be converted to GPT.
 If the EFI partition is less than 200 MB, you need to resize/move your adjacent partition(s) to make room and increase the EFI partition to 200 MB or more (I use 1 GB for my EFI partition).
-If you don't know what software to use, you can download ***GParted\*** and create a USB boot drive to run it.
+If you don't know what software to use, you can download **GParted** and create a USB boot drive to run it.
 This will do partition resizing, moving, etc (make sure you have image backups of your partitions first).
 If you need to create a new EFI partition on a drive, you can create a FAT32 partition with the bootflags **boot** and **esp** enabled.
 You can label it "EFI" for easy identification.

 If you wish to use **Clover** as your primary boot manager on your internal drive, do the following: